hmrc/performance-test-runner/README.md

 `journeysToRun` contains the journeys that will be executed.
 Leave it empty if you want to run all the journeys

-`labels` optional string containing a comma-separated list of test labels
+`labels` optional string containing a comma-separated list of test labels.
+Read the application.conf file for more details.

 ### License